 The Surfrider Foundation Oregon Network is a collection of activists, members, and chapters who are all working towards our common mission and sustaining the quality of life that we enjoy in the great State of Oregon.
-The Network includes the Newport, Siuslaw, Coos Bay, and Portland Chapters, as well as organizing committees on the North Coast and South Coast.
+The Network includes the North Coast, Newport, Siuslaw, Coos Bay, and Portland Chapters.
 Though the surf is cold here in Oregon, the fire burns bright for ocean stewardship within the hearts of our dedicated chapter members.
 We work on a range of issues and campaigns at a local and statewide level to protect and enhance our ocean and coastal resources.
 In addition, our chapters also run many programs such as water quality monitoring through our Blue Water Task Force, which is great way for the entry level volunteer to get involved.
-The Chapters are supported through paid staff including Oregon Field Manager Charlie Plybon, Oregon Policy Manager Gus Gates, and Ocean Program Manager Pete Stauffer.
+The Chapters are supported through paid staff including Oregon Policy Manager Charlie Plybon, Oregon Field Manager Briana Goodwin, and Environmental Director Pete Stauffer.
 Learn more about our activities by checking out the various pages on our website and get active with your local chapter today!

 Oregon Non-Consumptive Recreational Use Study- The Surfrider Foundation recently published a report on ocean recreation in Oregon revealing that 80% of Oregonians visited the coast in 2012, generating an estimated $2.4 billion in expenditures.
 The study, a collaboration between the Surfrider Foundation, Ecotrust, and NaturalEquity, investigated participation in activities such as surfing, kayaking, wildlife viewing, and beach going, as well as the economic expenditures related to these uses.
 The study also collected spatial – or geographic – information on activity use that was used in Oregon’s Territorial Sea Plan process to help identify suitable locations for renewable energy development off Oregon’s coast by avoiding important recreational areas.
 Download-> Oregon Non-Consumptive Recreational Ocean Use Study